Typical issues new ad network face and how we efficiently solve them

 And if you are a bit more confident user you can implement JSON/XML feed or openRTB endpoint and set up targeting for that.
 Traforama will let you manage white/blocklists yourself: set up targeting, whitelist or block by domain, spot or geo.

-Competing with the big networks
+Competing with the big network

 So you’ve got your direct traffic via Traforama and you’ve found your first demand partners, what’s next?
 You’d probably like to work with your own publishers.
 The problem here is – big publishers all prefer big networks like Exoclick, Adsterra, TrafficStarts.
 Those networks are familiar and usually offer competitive prices.
 How do you conquer that?